Hoang-Viet-Anh/recipes/README.md

 Implemented a new DELETE /api/recipe/{id} endpoint.
 It deletes a recipe with a specified {id}.
 The server should respond with the 204 (No Content) status code.
 If a recipe with a specified id does not exist, the server should return 404 (Not found);

+<b>In fourth stage</b> added two additional fields: <b>category</b> and <b>date</b>.
+Also added two endpoints:

+PUT /api/recipe/{id} receives a recipe as a JSON object and updates a recipe with a specified id.
+Also, update the date field too.
+The server should return the 204 (No Content) status code.
+If a recipe with a specified id does not exist, the server should return 404 (Not found).
+The server should respond with 400 (Bad Request) if a recipe doesn't follow the restrictions indicated above (all fields are required, string fields can't be blank, arrays should have at least one item);

+GET /api/recipe/search takes one of the two mutually exclusive query parameters:

+1.category – if this parameter is specified, it returns a JSON array of all recipes of the specified category.
+Search is case-insensitive, sort the recipes by date (newer first);

+2.name – if this parameter is specified, it returns a JSON array of all recipes with the names that contain the specified parameter.
+Search is case-insensitive, sort the recipes by date (newer first).

+If no recipes are found, the program should return an empty JSON array.
+If 0 parameters were passed, or more than 1, the server should return 400 (Bad Request).
+The same response should follow if the specified parameters are not valid.
+If everything is correct, it should return 200 (Ok).